Lapin0t/grothendieck-cern/english.md

 paralyzed, and we want to contribute to create a network of contacts between these people.
-In fact, this network is is in the process of being set up through all kinds of factors; I believe that, for example, Fournier's articles in Charlie-Hebdo contributes to it, and I think the existence of our group also contributes to it.
+In fact, this network is is in the process of being set up through all kinds of factors; I believe that, for example, Fournier's articles in *Charlie-Hebdo* contributes to it, and I think the existence of our group also contributes to it.
 Moreover, this phenomenon of creating a network of links between previously isolated entities applies not only to individuals, but also to groups.
-For example, for quite some time, the Survivre group believed it was the only one of its kind to critically analyze science.
+For example, for quite some time, the *Survivre* group believed it was the only one of its kind to critically analyze science.
 But we have since realized that similar groups are springing up all over the place.
-We are particularly familiar with the CIDOC[^9]\[TODO correct? was transcribed as "Lacitoc"\] and another group in the United States, Science for the People.
-There are other groups created more or less simultaneously with us and under the same name "Survival" in the USA.
+We are particularly familiar with the CIDOC[^9] and another group in the United States, *Science for the People*.
+There are other groups created more or less simultaneously with us and under the same name "survival" in the USA.
 These groups, each based on a specific aspect of the crisis of civilization, are gradually broadening their starting point with all kinds of other groups, sometimes starting from very different points.
 I have the impression that this extremely rapid process will be completed in the coming year.
 In other words that anyone in Western society, at least anyone who begins to sense quite clearly that something is not quite right from the point of view of civilization, who begins to be gripped by a feeling of incoherence in his own life---but an incoherence with a global meaning---it will be impossible for him to be isolated, he will immediately find himself in this network.
 It's a process to which a group like ours can make an excellent contribution.
 These are fairly modest things, which everyone does in their own sphere of activity, but as there are so many people and groups who do it, the overall effect is by no means negligible.

-[^1]: The New Alchemy Institute is a group of agrobiology researchers founded by Dr. John Todd and Dr. William McLarney in Woods Hole, Massachusetts, USA (see e.g. "The Book of the new alchemists", ed.
+[^1]: The *New Alchemy Institute* is a group of agrobiology researchers founded by Dr. John Todd and Dr. William McLarney in Woods Hole, Massachusetts, USA (see e.g. "The Book of the New Alchemists", ed.
 Nancy Todd, pub.
 Dutton, NY, 1977).
 [^2]: Alas!
-No other than Nobel Prize winner E. Rutherford, who in 1932 saw "no practical application for research on the atom". \[TN: footnote without indication of origin\]
+No other than Nobel Prize winner E. Rutherford, who in 1932 saw "no practical application for research on the atom". \[footnote without indication of origin\]
 [^3]: <https://sciences-critiques.fr/allons-nous-continuer-la-recherche-scientifique/>
 [^4]: <https://sniadecki.wordpress.com/2012/05/20/grothendieck-recherche>
 [^6]: <https://cds.cern.ch/record/912518/>
-[^7]: Planète (1961--1971), a french magazine publishing on the topics of science history, science fiction, fantastic, futurology.
+[^7]: *Planète* (1961--1971), a french magazine publishing on the topics of science history, science fiction, fantastic, futurology.
 [^8]: See Alexander Sutherland Neill, "Summerhill: A Radical Approach to Child
     Rearing", ed.
 Hart, 1960.
-[^9]: Centro Intercultural de Documentación, a center in the spirit of free universities founded in 1966 by Ivan Illich.
+[^9]: Centro Intercultural de Documentación (CIDOC), a cultural center in the spirit of free universities founded in 1966 by Ivan Illich. \[possibly be incorrect, was originally transcribed as "Lacitoc", own interpretation: "la CIDOC"\]
 [^10]: <https://archive.org/details/pub_organic-gardening>